Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Single-User PASS

 We first focus on a single-user downlink PASS as illustrated in Fig. \ref{figure_1}.
 A single-antenna user is randomly located in a region of size $D=D_{{\rm x}} \times D_{{\rm y}}$ m$^2$, with its position being specified as $\bm{\psi}^u=[x^u, y^u, 0]^{\rm T}$.
 A base station (BS) is equipped with $M$ dielectric waveguides, each is attached with $N$ pinching antennas (PAs), to simultaneously support this user.
 We assume that the waveguides are deployed along the $x$-axis at an altitude of $h$, and arranged in an array along the $y$-axis, with inter-waveguide spacing $d_y=D_y/(M-1)$ m.
 Let $\mathcal{M}$ denotes the set of waveguides, and $\mathcal{N}_m$ the set of PAs mounted on the $m$-th waveguide.
 Each waveguide is fed by a dedicated radio frequency (RF) chain located at $\bm{\alpha}_{m,0}=[-D_x/2, y_m, h]^{\rm T}$ for $m\in \mathcal{M}$.
 The position of the $n$-th PA on the $m$-th waveguide is given by $\bm{\alpha}_{m,n}=[x_{m,n}^p, y_m, h]^{\rm T}$ for $m\in \mathcal{M}$ and $n\in \mathcal{N}_m$.
 The $x$-axis coordinates of all PAs can be stacked into a matrix $\bm{{\rm X}}=[\bm{{\rm x}}_1, \bm{{\rm x}}_2, ..., \bm{{\rm x}}_M]\in \mathbb{R}^{N\times M}$, where $\bm{{\rm x}}_m=[x_{m,1}^p,x_{m,2}^p,...,x_{m,N}^p]^{{\rm T}}\in \mathbb{R}^{N\times 1}$ represents the $x$-axis coordinate vector of PAs on the $m$-th waveguide.
 In this work, $\bm{{\rm X}}$ is treated as a key optimization variable for the design of pinching beamforming.

 In PASS, the end-to-end channel from the BS to ground user consists of two components: \textit{in-waveguide propagation} and \textit{free-space propagation}\cite{liu2025pinching}, as shown in Fig. \ref{figure_1}.
-For the in-waveguide propagation, the signal emitted from each PA on the same waveguide can be regarded as a phase-shifted version of that at the feed point of the waveguide.
+The former consists of in-waveguide attenuation\cite{khalili2025pinching, papanikolaou2025resolving} and phase shift.
 The in-waveguide channel vector for the $m$-th waveguide can be expressed as